-This paper provides a comprehensive analysis of portfolios of active mutual funds, ETFs and hedge funds through the lens of risk (anomaly) factors.
-We show that that these funds do not systematically tilt their portfolios towards profitable factors, such as high book-to-market (BM) ratios, high momentum, small size, high profitability and low investment growth.
-Strikingly, there are virtually no high-BM funds in our sample while there are many low-BM “growth” funds.
-Portfolios of “growth” funds are concentrated in low BM-stocks but “value” funds hold stocks across the entire BM spectrum In fact, most “value” funds hold a higher proportion of their portfolios in low-BM (“growth”) stocks than in high-BM (“value”) stocks.
+This paper provides a comprehensive analysis of portfolios of active mutual funds and ETFs through the lens of risk (anomaly) factors.
+We show that these funds do not systematically tilt their portfolios towards profitable factors, such as high book-to-market (BM) ratios, high momentum, small size, high profitability, and low investment growth.
+Strikingly, there are almost no high-BM funds in our sample while there are many low-BM “growth” funds.
+Portfolios of “growth” funds are concentrated in low BM-stocks but “value” funds hold stocks across the entire BM spectrum.
+In fact, most “value” funds hold a higher proportion of their portfolios in low-BM (“growth”) stocks than in high-BM (“value”) stocks.
 While there are some micro/small/mid-cap funds, the vast majority of mutual funds hold very large stocks.
-But the distributions of mutual fund momentum, profitability and investment growth are concentrated around market average with little variation across funds.
-The characteristics distributions of ETFs and hedge funds do not differ significantly from the those of mutual funds.
-We conclude that the characteristics of mutual fund portfolios raises a number of questions about why funds do not exploit well-known return premia and how their portfolio choices affects asset prices in equilibrium.
+But the distributions of mutual fund momentum, profitability, and investment growth are concentrated around market average with little variation across funds.
+The characteristics distributions of ETFs and hedge funds do not differ significantly from those of mutual funds.
+We conclude that the characteristics of mutual fund portfolios raise a number of questions about why funds do not exploit well-known return premia and how their portfolio choices affect asset prices in equilibrium.

 Suggested Citation: Suggested Citation